Umer-Amir/Play-With-Sand/README.md

 ### Getting Started

-To run the Sand Simulator, simply open the `index.html` file in a modern web browser.
+To run the Sand Simulator, you can do any one of the following:
+1. Simply open the `/public/index.html` file in a modern web browser.
 The application is entirely client-side, requiring no additional installation or server setup.
+2. Run the SAND.exe file followed with ctrl+click on http://localhost:3000.
+3. Run the SAND.bat file followed with ctrl+click on http://localhost:3000.

 ### Usage